lakshyads/mocha-functional-tests-playground/README.md

-# coding-node
+# mocha-functional-test-playground
-This is a repository for applicants to the Network Software submit coding exercises for review.
+This is a repository for playing around with Mocha framework to create gunctional tests for and express app.

 ## Getting Started:
 Built for Node Version: 12.x